Zika Ascher

-Zika Ascher (3 April 1910 – 5 September 1992), born Zikmund Ascher and nicknamed "The Mad Silkman", was a Czech textile businessman, artist and designer who became pre-eminent in the related fields of British textiles, art, and fashion.
+Zika Ascher (born Zikmund Ascher; 3 April 1910 – 5 September 1992), nicknamed "The Mad Silkman", was a Czech textile businessman, artist and designer.
+He became pre-eminent in the related fields of British textiles, art and fashion.
 He created his own textile company, which made its name with experimental fabrics and scarves designed by famous contemporary artists.

 Background and family

 Ascher was born in Prague in a family of rich Jewish textile businessmen.
 He excelled as young successful skiing champion and he began his career of textile businessman.
-In February 1939 he married his wife Lida, Ludmila born Tydlitátová (*1913 Prague), coming from a Catholic family as the youngest of 6 children (3 daughters), educated on the secondary school of trade and economy.
+In February 1939, he married his wife Lida, Ludmila born Tydlitátová (*1913 Prague), coming from a Catholic family as the youngest of 6 children (3 daughters), educated on the secondary school of trade and economy.
 The same year they moved to England, because Czechoslovakia was annexed by Germany.
 In 1940 Zika entered the British army.
-In 1942, Zika and Lida Ascher set up their own textile company, Ascher (London) Ltd. Soon they collaborated with a cousin Ernest Enda Ascher, who settled in Paris as an art businessman and helped them with trade contacts.
-Aschers had the only son Peter, who lives in United States.
+In 1942, Zika and Lida Ascher set up their own textile company, Ascher (London) Ltd. Soon they collaborated with a cousin, Ernest Enda Ascher, who settled in Paris as an art businessman and helped them with trade contacts.
+The Aschers had one son, Peter, who lives in the United States.